Antec Trilight 80mm LED Fan review

-The Trilight fan I got didn't had a retail package but I'm sure that they will have one when you buy them in a shop or directly from their website.
-Most LED fans have three or four LEDs which have the same colour (blue, red and green are the most popular ones but you even have white, yellow and purple LED fans).
+The Trilight fan I got didn't have a retail package but I'm sure that they will have one when you buy them in a shop or directly from their website.
+Most LED fans have three or four LEDs that have the same color (blue, red, and green are the most popular ones but you even have white, yellow, and purple LED fans).
 Besides those you also have LED fans with 2 colors mostly red and blue.
 The Antec Trilight LED fan however combines the best from both worlds and has three LEDs, a blue , green and a red one!

 The fan has a 4-pin connector and a 3-pin connector.
-The 4-pin connector has a black sleeving (to help hiding the ugly cables in your case) and is used to provide the fan with some power.
-The 3-pin connector is used to read out the fan his RPM trough your motherboard.
-No passtrough Molex connectors, that's what I'm missing here.
-But David from Antec told me that soon all Antec LED Fans will come with a pass trough Molex connector.
+The 4-pin connector has a black sleeving (to help to hide the ugly cables in your case) and is used to provide the fan with some power.
+The 3-pin connector is used to read out the fan his RPM through your motherboard.
+No passthrough Molex connectors, that's what I'm missing here.
+But David from Antec told me that soon all Antec LED Fans will come with a pass through Molex connector.
 The fan itself is made out of solid clear plastic.
-Around the fan is a plastic strap like you can see on the third picture.
+Around the fan is a plastic strap like you can see in the third picture.
 It is used to provide the three LEDs with power.

 Features and specifications of this fan